spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/glue/marketplace-shopping-lists-feature-integration.md

 ---
-title: "Glue API: Shopping Lists feature integration"
+title: "Glue API: Marketplace Shopping Lists feature integration"
-last_updated: Apr 13, 2022
+last_updated: May 5, 2022
 description: This document describes how to integrate the Shopping lists feature into a Spryker project.
 template: feature-integration-guide-template
 ---